French air controller strike hampers Airbus A350 debut

 However, plans are in flux and the date is also subject to the weather and the outcome of a final set of ground trials.

-The debut of the first all-new Airbus jetliner in almost a decade is set to dominate the build-up to the June 17-23 Paris Airshow and step up competition with Boeing (BA.N), which leads the market for long-range, wide-bodied passenger jets.
+The debut of the first all-new Airbus jetliner in almost a decade is set to dominate the build-up to the June 17-23 Paris Airshow and step up competition with Boeing, which leads the market for long-range, wide-bodied passenger jets.

 Airbus is seen as anxious to fly the plane in advance of the showcase event, leaving open the possibility of a promotional fly-by at next week's air show once the A350 has been put through its initial paces and its basic integrity confirmed.